richpauly13/easy/README.md

 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';

-import { EasyModule } from 'easy-framework';

 import { AppComponent } from './app.component';
 import { AppRoutingModule } from './app-routing.module';
+import { SharedModule } from './shared/shared.module';
 ```

-Add the import to your app root NgModule.
+Add the import to your app module's NgModule.

 app.module.ts